-- Student will review and summarize the different basic instrumentation methodologies used in laboratories including the mechanism of measurement and analytical limitations associated with each method. - Student will examine and explain trace elements and vitamins and the regulatory mechanisms within the body to include the analyte, physiology involved, and clinical significance. - Student will describe and explain the role of liver function in bilirubin metabolism and identify the tests used for bilirubin analysis, and relate laboratory results to clinical diagnosis. - Student will identify and distinguish between the heme-derivatives commonly analyzed in the clinical laboratory including their clinical significance, metabolism, chemical, and physical properties. - Student will identify and describe the tests and methods of the endocrine system, including the clinical significance of laboratory results. - Student will examine and describe the concept and clinical utility of therapeutic drug monitoring (TDM) and clinical utility of toxicology. - Student will identify and describe specific toxicology terminology. - Student will list and discuss the basic steps of pharmacokinetics. - Student will identify and explain the roles of porphyrins and hemoglobin in the body. - Student will evaluate and describe the common cardiac diseases, diagnostic tests, and routine treatment for heart disease. - Student will describe the common pancreatic and gastrointestinal tract diseases and identify the diagnostic tests used.

-- Student will identify and describe the commonly ordered tumor markers assayed in the clinical laboratory. - Student will describe the commonly ordered body fluid chemistry tests and analyze their diagnostic clinical significance.
+- Student will discuss and identify the differences and causes of body acidosis and alkalosis conditions. - Student will examine and explain trace elements and vitamins and the regulatory mechanisms within the body to include the analyte, physiology involved, and clinical significance. - Student will identify and distinguish between the heme-derivatives and hemoglobinopathies commonly analyzed in the clinical laboratory including their clinical significance, metabolism, and chemical and physical properties. - Student will identify and list some of the common characteristics of the different porphyrias. - Student will describe and explain the role of liver function in bilirubin metabolism, identify the tests used for bilirubin analysis, and relate laboratory results to clinical diagnosis. - Student will evaluate and describe the common cardiac diseases, diagnostic tests, and routine treatment for heart disease. - Student will identify and describe the tests and methods of the endocrine system, including the clinical significance of laboratory results. - Student will examine and describe the concept and clinical utility of therapeutic drug monitoring (TDM) and clinical utility of toxicology. - Student will identify and describe specific toxicology terminology. - Student will list and discuss the basic steps of pharmacokinetics. - Student will describe the common pancreatic and gastrointestinal tract diseases and identify the diagnostic tests used. - Student will identify and describe the commonly ordered tumor markers assayed in the clinical laboratory. - Student will describe the commonly ordered body fluid chemistry tests and their diagnostic clinical significance.